amishakov/wheat-kirby/README.md

 ## Kirby

-Wheat being a starter site for Kirby CMS, we assume you already know quite a lot about it and won't go into details about it.
+Wheat being a starter site for Kirby CMS, we assume you already know quite a bit about the platform and won't go into details about it.
 Nevertheless, here's a bunch of links that might be usesul for everyone.

 - **[getkirby.com](https://getkirby.com)** – Get to know the CMS.
 - **[Documentation](https://getkirby.com/docs/guide)** – Read the official guide, reference and cookbook recipes.